chromerai/chromerai/README.md

 👋 Welcome to my GitHub page!

-I'm thrilled to connect with you and showcase my passion for data science.
+I'm thrilled to connect with you and showcase my passion for tech.

 A little about me: My name is Kaustubh Mishra and I am a master's student at [New York University](https://engineering.nyu.edu/) majoring in [Computer Engineering](https://engineering.nyu.edu/academics/departments/electrical-and-computer-engineering).